MichaelCurrin/tweet-gh-actions-py/README.md

 ## About

-- This project can post a tweet to your Twitter account using a cloud runner.
+- This is a template project - get a copy and then customize it for your needs.
-- This comes with a short Python script - [tweet.py](/tweepy.py).
+- This project can post a tweet to your Twitter account using a cloud runner on GitHub.
 - It runs using [GitHub Actions](https://michaelcurrin.github.io/dev-resources/resources/ci-cd/github-actions/) and a manual trigger - [Workflow dispatch](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.html#workflow-dispatch).
 See [tweet.yml](/.github/workflows/tweet.yml) workflow file.
 - The flow does not rely on any Actions specialized around Twitter.
-It just uses generic Python setup action.
+It uses a generic Python setup action and your own logic.
-- This is a template project - get a copy and then extend it for your needs.
+- This comes with a short Python script - [tweet.py](/tweepy.py).

 ## Disclaimer